Shayan Jahangir

-Shayan Jahangir (born 24 December 1994) is a Pakistani-born American cricketer who currently plays for the United States cricket team.
+Shayan Jahangir (born 24 December 1994) is a Pakistani-born-American cricketer who currently plays for the United States national cricket team.
+He is a right-handed batsman and wicket-keeper.

+Domestic and franchise career

 He made his first-class debut for Pakistan International Airlines in the 2014–15 Quaid-e-Azam Trophy on 12 October 2014.
 In July 2020, he was named in the Barbados Tridents squad for the 2020 Caribbean Premier League (CPL).
 He made his Twenty20 debut on 5 September 2020, for the Barbados Tridents in the CPL.

+International career

+Jahangir played seven youth one-dayers for the Pakistan national under-19 cricket team in 2013.